Skip to Content

 • Protocol wiring singleton: Protocol.mineCore, Protocol.marketRouter, Protocol.furnace, and Protocol.shareholderRoyalties represent the latest observed current wiring inside the indexed event surface, not one-time seeds.
 Canonical update receipts are MineCore.FurnaceChanged, VeClaimNFT.FurnaceChanged, VeClaimNFT.MineMarketChanged, Furnace.MineCoreChanged, Furnace.MineMarketChanged, Furnace.ShareholderRoyaltiesChanged, and ShareholderRoyalties.ShareholderWiringSet.
 Note: DelegationHub, ClaimAllHelper, DexAdapter, ClaimToken, AgentLens, FurnaceQuoter, and MineCoreQuoter have no wiring-update events indexed (DexAdapter, ClaimToken, FurnaceQuoter, MineCoreQuoter, and AgentLens are not subgraph datasources at all).

 • ve snapshot semantics: User.veBalanceWei and VeLock.currentVeWei in the shipped subgraph are event-driven snapshots.
 They do not continuously decay between unrelated events.
-Frontend/API consumers that need “ve now” MUST recompute from amountWei, lockEnd, and autoMax against the same payload’s _meta.block.timestamp when available, or use the derived leaderboard/snapshot job.
+Application/API consumers that need “ve now” MUST recompute from amountWei, lockEnd, and autoMax against the same payload’s _meta.block.timestamp when available, or use the derived leaderboard/snapshot job.
 For per-user surfaces, that lock list MUST be the full owner snapshot, fetched via paginated tokenId cursor reads at one pinned head, not a capped first: N owner query.
 Wall-clock fallback is acceptable only when _meta is unavailable.

 • Delegation sessions: DelegationSessionUsed.actionTypeId is a numeric code (not an enum). refId meaning depends on the action.
 See docs/manuals/developer/delegationhub.md.
 Raw actionTypeId is canonical; the shipped coarse subgraph enum in subgraph/src/utils/delegation.ts maps actionTypeId = 2 (MINECORE_SET_REIGN_RECIPIENTS) to REIGN_RECIPIENTS.
 Security-session UIs MUST derive active vs expired from the same payload’s _meta.block.timestamp, not wall clock.
 A session is active iff perms > 0 and expiry >= _meta.block.timestamp; expiry = 0 is immediately expired, not active.
 Radar-style delegation/reign-recipient alert polling MUST page forward from a pinned (blockNumber,id) cursor at one _meta head or fail closed; a capped first: N recent-events query plus local seen-ID diff is a correctness bug because it can silently miss alerts.